Wreathies: Agency in Play

 “I like the colors of the flowers and putting them together.”

-Now that we knew the core concept worked, it was time to define a single, measurable skill.
+Knowing the core concept worked, it was time to define the game parameters.

 flower fraction game

-We chose fractions as our testable skill since the wreath functions as an intuitive whole.
-Children can identify parts, and difficulty scales cleanly across successive rounds.
+We chose fractions as the core concept since the wreath functions as an intuitive whole.
+The setup allows difficulty to scale cleanly across rounds and gives us flexibility in how we structure versions.

 With the concept and measurable skill locked in, it was time to build the game in Unity.